 Additionally, sudden temperature changes like we often see in North Texas – warmer weather followed by several below average, cold nights – don’t allow plants time to acclimate slowly, making frost damage and death more likely.

 We gardeners can be an intrepid group of hardy souls not wanting to let a little cold ruin our fun.
 We can choose to let the first winter freeze kill our tender perennials, seasonal color or summer vegetables, or we can fight the clock, try to beat back the frost and hope to garden for a few more weeks.
 But we would be wise to choose our battles!

 Saving Plants or Letting Go

-Many summer veggies can be protected from a light frost but can not survive a hard frost or especially several freezing nights, so get out there and harvest any last of your summer crop before the cold weather claims them!
-Any remaining green tomatoes on the vine can be picked and left on a window sill to ripen.
+Many summer veggies can be protected from a light frost but can not survive a hard frost or especially several freezing nights.
+So get out there and harvest any last of your summer crop before the cold weather claims them!
+Pick any remaining green tomatoes on the vine and leave on a window sill to ripen.

 Harvest and preserve warm-season herbs.
 Many herbs can be frozen with minimal loss of flavor.
 Make a large batch of basil pesto to freeze for a taste of summer throughout the winter (or for a thoughtful hostess gift during the holidays).

 Cool-season veggies should be fine, but young seedlings may need protection from frost until established.
 For more on vegetables and the various factors that affect plant survival, check out this informative article from Botanical Interests: Frost Tolerance of Vegetables.